Why did I build this site?

 - Responsive and works on a variety of screen sizes

-- High performance with perfect or near-perfect Lighthouse scores
+- High performance with top-notch Lighthouse metrics

-- Built with accessibility in mind ensuring everyone can access and use the site
+- Built with accessibility in mind

 - A blog to share your experiences and thoughts

-- A page to display personal projects
+- A dedicated space to showcase your personal projects

 - Integration with at least two external APIs